-The World Food Programme (WFP) is always looking to collaborate with NGOs that share our philosophy and goals, from organizations skilled in distribution, monitoring or early warning activities to those working in food-security assessments, advocacy for food and nutrition-related issues, or local coordination of food-security activities.
+The World Food Programme (WFP) is always looking to collaborate with NGOs that share our philosophy and goals.
+This spans organizations skilled in distribution, monitoring or early-warning activities, to those working in food-security assessments, advocacy for food and nutrition-related issues, or local coordination of food-security activities.

-Working together ensures that our efforts are not duplicated and that we use our resources in a complementary way.
-By speaking with a common voice, we can be better advocates for the communities we serve.
+Working together ensures that our efforts are not duplicated and that we use our resources in a complementary and cost-efficient way.
+By speaking with a common voice, we can better advocate for the communities we serve.

 How we partner with NGOs

 Depending on the type of partnership arrangement, NGOs partnering with WFP fall into four main categories: